samWson/smalltalk-and-erlang/article.md

 Processes don't just isolate state they also isolate execution.
 When an object sends a message to another the thread of execution passes from the sender to the receiver while the behavior is carried out and then the thread of execution returns to the receiver.
 When a process sends a message to another process the senders thread of execution continues independently of the receiver.
 The sender may wait for a response from the receiver, in which case it is blocking, or it may continue asynchronously.
 Message passing between processes is assumed to be unreliable with no guarantee of delivery.

-Collectively what this means is that processes are object oriented system made safe for concurrency and fault tolerance.
+Collectively what this means is that processes are Object Oriented system made safe for concurrency.
+The Erlang programs and those of its descendants are Concurrent Object Oriented systems.

 ### Message Passing Objects and Processes

-Here is a pair of counters one a Ruby object the other an Elixir process.
+The semantics of message passing are very similar in Object Oriented and Concurrency Oriented languages.
+The examples here are in Ruby and Elixir.
+Both are modern languages with a similar syntax.
+Ruby is Object Oriented in the tradition of Smalltalk while Elixir is Concurrency Oriented in the tradition of Erlang.
+The code examples show a pair of counters.
+One a Ruby object the other an Elixir process.
 They both increase and return a number each time they are sent the `increment` message.

 ```ruby